theotsif/GoogleMaps_Firestore/README.md

 ## General info
-This project deals with the creation of a cities Database in GCP Firebase with data extracted from the Google Maps API and its enrichment it with data from the Sygic API.
+This project deals with the creation of a cities Database in GCP Firebase with data extracted from the Google Maps API and its enrichment with data from the Sygic API.
 An example is performed for Madrid, Spain.